• Skip to primary navigation

 7) What do you think about defects of Galaxy Note 5?
 What are the missing features you want to see in Galaxy Note 5?

 Top_5_defects_of_Galaxy_Note_5Update 1: Galaxy Note 5 S Pen is another design defect.
-If you accidentally insert the Galaxy Note 5 S Pen in wrong direction, Galaxy Note 5 will not be able to detect whether the S Pen is in the slot or not.
-There are no solutions except visiting service center.
-Please rad this page for details.
+If you accidentally insert the Galaxy Note 5 S Pen in the wrong direction, Galaxy Note 5 will not be able to detect whether the S Pen is in the slot or not.
+There are no solutions except visiting a service center.
+Please read this page for details.

-As detailed in this post, Galaxy Note 5 comes with some new or improved features, for example, new design with curved glass back, fast wireless charging, improved S pen features, improved camera, more RAM, faster CPU, better fingerprint sensor.
+As detailed in this post, Galaxy Note 5 comes with some new or improved features, for example, a new design with a curved glass back, fast wireless charging, improved S pen features, improved camera, more RAM, a faster CPU, and a better fingerprint sensor.

 You will surely enjoy these features and the new Galaxy Note 5.

-However, it seems Samsung failed to get some user feedback of the defects or design flaws of Galaxy S6 and Galaxy S6 edge.
-Galaxy Note 5 share some similar defects.
+However, it seems Samsung failed to get some user feedback on the defects or design flaws of the Galaxy S6 and Galaxy S6 Edge.
+Galaxy Note 5 shares some similar defects.

 This post will try to summarize the top 5 defects in Galaxy Note 5.